JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 ### @OneToOne

-There are two situations when we know for 100% that the cardinality of the relation is exactly `@`OneToOne:
+There are two situations where we can confidently assume the cardinality of the relation as `@`OneToOne:

 1. Table has a column with the unique constraint that refers to the primary key of another table
 2. Primary key of the table is a foreign key